hepromark/ObsidianVault/github_backup/Tesla Safety Systems.md

 ### TCS - Traction Control System

-**How it works**
+**Overview**
 - Prevents wheel slip during acceleration
-- Detects if a wheel is spinning faster than others, then counter it:
+- Detects if a wheel is spinning faster than others, then counter it
-	- Reduce engine power
-	- Braking the spinning wheel
 - Default ON unless going on special terrain where wheels expected to slip

+Intervention from one or more of:
+- Brake force applied to wheel (ABS side)
+- Reduced engine power (EV)
+- Some way to reduce piston output (less fuel, spark suppression, etc.) in gas cars

 **Sub-modes (Model Y)**
 - Slippery surface: distributes traction evenly across all tires to provide more traction & stability in snow/ice/etc.